didiladi/docker-miktex/README.md

 # Dockerized MiKTeX

 This image allows you to run MiKTeX on any computer that supports Docker.
+In comparison to the original miktex/miktex docker image, this fork adds additional packages like picins (package for displaying images).

-## Obtaining the image
+## Building the image

-Get the latest image from the registry:

-    docker pull miktex/miktex

-or build it yourself:

-    docker build --tag miktex/miktex .
+    docker build -t miktex/miktex .

 ## Using the image